bisharatm/ds08_online-retail/README.md

 The outputs will be clear segment definitions and profiles that support targeted campaigns and resource allocation.
 The specific business question, stakeholder groups, and risk considerations are detailed in the sections below.

-#### Busniess Question:
+#### Business Question:

 - How do domestic (UK) and international customers cluster based on purchasing frequency, purchasing recency, and spending patterns in order to identify high-value customer groups and design targeted marketing strategies?

 #### Stakeholders:

-- Business Development Team:
+- Business Development Team: Could use the customer groups to decide which markets to focus on, estimate potential sales by group, and plan partnerships and channels.
-- Marketing and Customer Insights Team:
+- Marketing and Customer Insights Team: Might turn the group profiles into tailored offers and messages, adjust when and how people are contacted, and track results to improve future campaigns.
-- Data Science/Analytics Team:
+- Data Science/Analytics Team: May prepare and update the data, rerun the grouping when needed, and share clear summaries and dashboards so others can apply the findings.

 #### Risks and uncertainties: